Do not love the world or anything in the world. If anyone loves the world, love for the Father is not in them~ 1st John 2:15 NIV

 Jesus promised us that the world would hate the church (John 15:19).
 He did not promise that the church would hate its own members.
 It almost goes without saying that the church in America has some serious issues and is in need of reform.
 It’s also true that some Christians have driven people away from the church with hypocrisy, perversely high standards, bad attitudes and extra-biblical expectations.
 However, that does not make it okay for Christians to hate on other Christians, as some have taken to doing.
 It’s no wonder unbelievers don’t want to give church a chance when Christians are so critical of those in the church.

-We love the world when we refuse to call a sin a sin-
+We love the world when we refuse to call sin sin-

-There is no clearer indicator we have cozied up to the world than when we accept the world’s standard of morality.
+There is no clearer indicator we have become far too comfortable with the world than when we accept the world’s standard of morality.
 In many Christian circles it is now considered offensive to even hint that behaviors like divorce, drug use, homosexuality (1st Timothy 1:9-11), promiscuity and drunkenness (among others) are sinful.
 The effect of relaxing our standards has been dramatic.
 Many believers no longer feel shame, or even regret, over actions the Bible clearly calls shameful and society is devolving into a chaotic muddle due to our lack of moral leadership.

 We love the world when we use love as a cover for inaction or silence regarding the dangers of sin-